mt-class/penn/hw2.md

 less stringent than those on Eniac.
 The Biglab servers can be accessed directly using the command `ssh PENNKEY@biglab.seas.upenn.edu`, or from Eniac using the command `ssh biglab`.
-MITCH, SHOULD I TAKE THIS PART OUT:
-If your computer has enough RAM to run your programs, we ask that you do so locally.

 In the downloaded directory you will find a Python program called `decode`, which is an implementation of a simple stack decoder.